-If you think the RV life could be right for you, consider renting an RV before you buy.
-Renting is the best way to test out the RV lifestyle, and it will help you figure out what features or floorplans will work best for your family.
+If you think the RV life could be right for you, consider borrowing or renting an RV before you buy.
+It’s the best way to test out the RV lifestyle, and will help you figure out what features or floorplans will work best for your family.

-Many dealerships offer RV rentals, including select General RV locations.
-There are also several peer-to-peer rental services.
+There are several peer-to-peer rental services out there – just do a quick search online to see what is available near you.
 If you’re lucky enough to have a friend who already owns an RV, you can ask to tag along on a camping trip or borrow their RV for a weekend getaway.